Harry Matovu QC

 Year of Call: 1988 Silk: 2010

-Harry Matovu is a Silk with a wide-ranging commercial practice and considerable experience of general commercial claims, including civil fraud, banking and finance, insurance and reinsurance law, oil and gas and public international law and public inquiries.
-He has been instructed in a number of very high-profile cases over the years, including the Lloyd's Litigation in the 1990s; the MMR Vaccine Litigation; litigation arising out of an attempted coup in 2004 against the Government of Equatorial Guinea, which was listed by The Lawyer magazine as one of the top 20 cases for 2006, 2007 and 2008; a successful challenge to one of the major spending cuts of the present Government, which was listed by The Lawyer magazine as one of the top 20 cases for 2011; and a 5-month Commercial Court trial in 2012-2013 of a US$1.7 billion dispute over oil exploration rights in Iraqi Kurdistan, which was listed by The Lawyer magazine as one of the top 20 cases for 2012 (Excalibur Ventures LLC v Texas Keystone Inc).
+Harry Matovu is a noted advocate, “a consummate cross-examiner, who's great on his feet" and “tremendously tenacious and committed, he's an absolute team player" (Chambers & Partners 2018).
+He has a wide-ranging commercial practice and considerable experience of general commercial claims, including civil fraud, banking and finance, insurance and reinsurance law, oil and gas and public international law and public inquiries.
+He has been instructed in a number of very high-profile cases; litigation arising out of an attempted coup against the Government of Equatorial Guinea, which was listed by The Lawyer magazine as one of the top 20 cases for 2006, 2007 and 2008; a successful judicial review challenge to one of the major spending cuts of the Government, which was listed by The Lawyer magazine as one of the top 20 cases for 2011; and a US$1.7 billion dispute over oil exploration rights in Iraqi Kurdistan, which was listed by The Lawyer magazine as one of the top 20 cases for 2012 (Excalibur Ventures LLC v Texas Keystone Inc).

-His practice involves cases in the civil courts in England and Wales from the Supreme Court downwards, including the Commercial Court and the Queen's Bench and Chancery Division of the High Court.
-He is also regularly instructed in major international and domestic commercial arbitrations, and he sits as an arbitrator.
+Harry Matovu has appeared in all the civil courts in England and Wales from the Supreme Court downwards, including the Commercial Court and the Queen's Bench and Chancery Division of the High Court and the Administrative Court.
+He is also regularly instructed in major international and domestic commercial arbitrations, and he accepts appointments as an arbitrator under Bermuda Form, ARIAS, LCIA, ICC, UNCITRAL Rules, as well as ad hoc appointments.
+He has lectured widely on international arbitration, and in particular disputes relating to Africa.

 Harry Matovu is a commercial Silk with a wide-ranging practice which includes general commercial litigation and arbitrations, professional negligence, administrative law and public and private international law.
 He was appointed Queen's Counsel in 2010.

 Harry Matovu's commercial practice is very wide-ranging.
-It includes oil and gas disputes, civil fraud, injunctions (including freezing orders, search and seize orders and restrictive covenant claims), banking and finance, insurance and reinsurance, art and antiquities, jurisdictional disputes and public international law.
+It includes energy and natural resources disputes, civil fraud, injunctions (including freezing orders, search and seize orders and restrictive covenant claims), banking and finance, insurance and reinsurance, art and antiquities, jurisdictional disputes and public international law.
 He also has a substantial arbitration practice, which includes major international and domestic commercial arbitrations.

-Harry Matovu has detailed knowledge of oil and gas exploration, liquefied natural gas (LNG) trading and shipping, and the financing and valuation of oil and gas assets.
+Harry Matovu has detailed knowledge of oil and gas exploration, liquefied natural gas (LNG) trading and shipping, and the financing and valuation of oil and gas and mining assets.
 He has recently been involved in a very substantial and high-profile action concerning oil exploration in Iraqi Kurdistan, which culminated in a 5-month trial in the Commercial Court.
 This was one of the longest-running trials in the Commercial Court in recent times and it resulted in an outright victory for his clients on all points.
 It was listed by The Lawyer magazine as one of the top 20 cases for 2012 – Excalibur Ventures LLC v Texas Keystone Inc EWHC 2767 (Comm), EWHC 1624 (Comm).
-He has also recently been instructed in a major LNG shipping dispute and has advised on farm-out agreements in respect of offshore exploration blocks, and his practice includes disputes concerning oil rigs and oil and gas installations.
-He was nominated for Silk of the Year (Projects and Energy) in the Legal 500 Awards 2014.
+He has also recently been instructed in a major LNG shipping dispute and has advised on farm-out agreements in respect of offshore exploration blocks, and his practice includes disputes concerning oil rigs, oil and gas installations and power projects.
+He is currently engaged in a major international energy dispute before the Courts of Tanzania.
+It arises out of a power project in that country, and is the largest and most high-profile dispute that has come to trial before those Courts.
+Harry Matovu was nominated for Silk of the Year (Projects and Energy) in the Legal 500 Awards 2014.

-Harry Matovu is regularly instructed in cases of civil fraud, including applications for freezing orders and search and seize orders and issues of cross-border jurisdiction and enforcement.
-Recent cases in this area include a successful challenge to jurisdiction and a worldwide freezing order in a billion-dollar claim by a Kazakh bank which alleged a fraudulent conspiracy against its former chairman and shareholders (Alliance Bank JSC v Aquanta Corporation EWCA Civ 1588, 1 All E.R.
+Harry Matovu is regularly instructed in cases of civil fraud, including applications for freezing orders and search and seize orders, asset tracing involving offshore funds, complex financial products and other investments, and issues of cross-border jurisdiction and enforcement.
+Recent cases in this area include a successful challenge to jurisdiction and a worldwide freezing order in a billion-dollar claim by a Kazakh bank which alleged a fraudulent conspiracy against its former chairman and shareholders and raised an array of cross-border jurisdictional issues (Alliance Bank JSC v Aquanta Corporation EWCA Civ 1588, 1 All E.R.
 (Comm) 819 (Court of Appeal); EWHC 3281 (Comm); 1 Lloyd's Rep. 181 (Burton J); a successful High Court action on behalf of a leading pharmaceutical company against a senior manager and several offshore Panamanian companies with Swiss bank accounts (AAH Pharmaceuticals Ltd v Birdi EWHC 1625 (QB); a successful High Court action by financial services companies in UK and Ireland against a fraudulent former adviser and chief operating officer successful applications for freezing injunctions and search and seizure orders against the administrators of a major ATE insurance scheme (Aeropay Ltd v Bentolila EWHC 3057 (QB)); and successful applications for freezing injunctions and search and seizure orders against the administrators of a major ATE insurance scheme.
+He is currently acting in a major international energy dispute before the Courts of Tanzania, involving a conspiracy and fraud claim of US$500 million.
+This high-profile dispute, which has connections with a major corruption scandal, is the largest claim that has come to trial before the Tanzanian Courts.

 Banking and Finance